Euphorbia kuwaleana

 Description

-Euphorbia skottsbergii var. skottsbergii is an endangered shrub that grows to about four feet (1.2 m) in height and has a lifespan of five to ten years.
-It tends to have one or two main stems with numerous shorter sidebranches.
+Euphorbia kuwaleana is a small (usually no more than two feet [61 cm] tall and wide) endangered shrub with a lifespan exceeding five years.
+It tends to branch frequently, and its numerous stems typically have expanded joints and leaf scars (see header photograph).
 Older stems are gray while younger stems are reddish brown.
-It has a milky latex-like sap that may irritate those with sensitive skin; avoid getting the sap in your eyes.
+When injured, the stems exude a milky latex-like sap that may irritate those with sensitive skin; avoid getting the sap in your eyes.

-Euphorbia skottsbergii var. skottsbergii has round to elliptic leaves, arranged in pairs opposite each other along the stem.
-During periods of drought, typically occurring more than once a year, plants will drop all or most of their leaves and can easily be mistaken as dead.
-Damaged or old leaves turn red, orange, or yellow.
+Euphorbia kuwaleana has small (about ½-in [1.2 cm]) round to elliptic leaves, arranged in pairs opposite each other along the stem.
+During periods of severe drought, plants will drop many of their leaves.
+Damaged leaves turn red, orange, or yellow.

-Pollinated female flowers develop into a green capsule that hangs to the side of the cyathium on a short stalk as it grows larger.
-When ripe, typically in the morning hours, the capsule rises up from its downward-curved position and becomes upright shortly before exploding to disperse the few tiny gray seeds inside.
+The ovary of a pollinated female flower develops into a green capsule that hangs to the side of the cyathium on a stalk as it grows larger.
+When ripe, the capsule rises up from its downward-curved position and becomes upright shortly before exploding to disperse the few tiny gray seeds inside.

 Growth Requirements